-These can lead to all sorts of different behaviors within the relationship that often put strain on the relationship, including continuous breakups.
-It is very common for those with rOCD to break up or separate from partners often due to these perceived flaws.
+These can lead to all sorts of different behaviors within the relationship that often put strain on the relationship, possibly leading to a breakup.
+It is very common for those with rOCD to break up or separate from partners due to these perceived flaws.

 Traditional OCD and Relationships